adityaraj5200/Spring-interview-QAs/More questions.md

 ---

+## Q.13: What is the difference between `@Configuration` and `@SpringBootConfiguration`?

+`@Configuration` is a core Spring annotation used to define a class that contains `@Bean` methods for the application context.
+It’s part of the general Spring Framework.

+`@SpringBootConfiguration` is a specialization of `@Configuration` introduced by Spring Boot.
+It’s essentially the same, but it indicates that this configuration class is the primary one for a Spring Boot application.

+In fact, `@SpringBootApplication` internally uses `@SpringBootConfiguration` along with `@EnableAutoConfiguration` and `@ComponentScan`.

+So, the key difference is:

+* `@Configuration`: Generic Spring annotation for bean definitions.
+* `@SpringBootConfiguration`: A Spring Boot–specific marker annotation, mainly used internally by Spring Boot to identify the primary configuration class.

+---

-## Q. If you’ve to inject 100s of implementations of a service, how would you approach it?
+## Q.14: If you’ve to inject 100s of implementations of a service, how would you approach it?
 This is a **classic Spring DI question** — if you have *hundreds of implementations* of the same service interface, you can’t just do `@Autowired MyService service;` because Spring won’t know which bean to inject.

 Here are the approaches: